 If you’re longing for open spaces, beautiful scenery, and easy distancing, put a Montana road trip on your list.

-Since Americans are being shunned around the world after bungling the virus response and flying on some airlines is especially risky, road trip travel is the most popular kind here this year.
+Ever since the start of the pandemic in 2020, road trip travel has become the most popular kind of travel for Americans it seems.
 It’s one of the best ways to travel safely and you can control your environment much of the time.

-I spent a few weeks road-tripping around Montana last September in a rental car with my wife, hitting a lot of highlights of the state.
-This was an ideal time to go: after the summer rush for families and before the Going to the Sun Road closed for the season after the first snowfall.
+I spent a few weeks road-tripping around Montana right before all hell broke loose in a rental car with my wife, hitting a lot of highlights of the state.
+This was an ideal time to go: after the summer rush for families and before the Going to the Sun Road of Glacier National Park closed for the season after the first snowfall.
 (That comes early here.)

-Here are some things I learned first, then some highlights of our road trip there.
+Here are some things I learned first while trying to make this one of the best road trips ever, then some highlights of our own road trip there.

 What to Expect on a Montana Road Trip

-When I landed in Montana in the fall of last year, this was my first time in the region.
+When I landed in Montana in September, this was my first time in the region.
 I grew up in the eastern USA where interstate highways get crowded, speed limits are enforced with glee, and you might end up getting charged to go through tollbooths.
 On the eastern interstate highways, everything looks the same beside the road much of the time, the exits just a series of logos and chain restaurants.

 Montana roads are in great shape overall considering the harsh winters they have to deal with sometimes.
 I didn’t worry about hitting a pothole when I was cruising along at 80.